Jovi-Wong/Math-Software/README.md

-# Math Software is a course taught by Xianliang Hu in summer, 2020
+# Math Software
+This is a course taught by Xianliang Hu in summer, 2020.